Magdolna Lakatos-Sira

-Magdolna Lakatos-Sira (née Sira; born September 22, 1964) is a Hungarian politician, member of the National Assembly (MP) from Fidesz Szabolcs-Szatmár-Bereg County Regional List between 2010 and 2014.
-She was a member of the Committee on Youth, Social, Family, and Housing Affairs and Committee on Health from May 14, 2010 to May 5, 2014.
+Magdolna Lakatos-Sira (née Sira; born 22 September 1964) is a Hungarian politician, member of the National Assembly (MP) from Fidesz Szabolcs-Szatmár-Bereg County Regional List between 2010 and 2014.
+She was a member of the Committee on Youth, Social, Family, and Housing Affairs and Committee on Health from 14 May 2010 to 5 May 2014.

 She served as Mayor of Túristvándi between 1996 and 2014.
 She joined Fidesz in 2006.
 Later she joined Christian Democratic People's Party (KDNP) too in 2009.
 She was a member of the General Assembly of Szabolcs-Szatmár-Bereg County between 2006 and 2010.
 She has five children.

 Personal life

 She is married and has five children.